-Natural Health Science Foundation (NHSF) Product Accreditation
+Natural Health Science Foundation (NHSF) Accreditation

-Over the past 2 years the Foundation has worked with many stakeholders to develop a transparent, robust and independent review process of natural health products.
+Since 2017 the Foundation has worked with many stakeholders to develop a transparent, robust and independent review process of natural health products.
 The agreed process is described below.

 This is a short summary of the sequence of the accreditation process.

 The first step is for the product to be demonstrated as equivalent (“essentially the same”) as the product used in a clinical trial.
 If there are multiple active herbal extracts in the product, a separate submission is required for each active.

 Having established that the product on the market is equivalent to that used in a clinical trial, the clinical trial is assessed to see if the evidence demonstrated in the clinical trial supports a health benefit.

 To assist consumers, media and health professionals understand that evidence for natural health products is product specific, the NHSF is developing courses to explain why this is so and what it means for them.
-These courses will be available from mid 2020.
+These courses have been available from mid 2020.